Thousands of people still die because they didn’t buckle up.

 Safety belt use can have implications in civil suits — 16 states allow the "safety belt defense," which can reduce damages collected by someone in a crash if the person failed to buckle up.
 The reduction is permitted only for injuries that would have been prevented by a belt.
 In some states, the reduction may not exceed a fixed percentage of the damages.

-Ideally, all infants and children in all vehicles should be covered by enforceable safety belt laws or child seat laws or both.
+Ideally, all infants and children in all vehicles should be covered by enforceable safety belt laws or child safety seat laws or both.
 But differences in the way the laws in various states are worded result in many occupants, especially children, being covered by neither law.
-Lawmakers have eliminated most of these gaps by amending their child seat and safety belt laws; still, 15-year-olds riding in the rear seat in Arkansas, Alabama and Ohio, children age 7 and older riding in the rear seat in Mississippi, and children age 13 through 15 riding in the rear seat in Oklahoma are covered by neither law.
+Lawmakers have eliminated most of these gaps by amending their child safety seat and safety belt laws; still, 15-year-olds riding in the rear seat in Arkansas, Alabama and Ohio, and children age 7 and older riding in the rear seat in Mississippi, and children age 9 or older who are not taller than 4 feet 9 inches riding in the rear seat in Oklahoma are covered by neither law.
 All children younger than 16 in the other 45 states and the District of Columbia are covered by one, or both laws.

 Hover over map for more detail.